wp-plugins/wpdiscuz/readme.txt

 = 2.0.5 =
 * Added : Manage Subscriptions section on comment forms
 * Added : New subscribe option: Notify of new replies to all my comments
+* Added : Show logged-in user name and logout link on top of the main form
-* Added : Options to show/hide new subscription checkbox
+* Added : Ability to insert image in comment content using image source URL
 * Added : Language translation support with .mo and .po files
 * Added : Hebrew (he_IL) language, thanks to Ahrale Shrem
+* Added : Options to show/hide new subscription checkbox
 * Fixed Bug: Duplication of "New Comment" email notifications for post authors
 * Fixed Bug: Problem with large space between the paragraphs